 About the Sea Duck Joint Venture

 In the early 1990s it became apparent that several populations of sea ducks were declining in numbers for unknown reasons.
 An increased awareness of sea duck issues followed, and the Sea Duck Joint Venture (SDJV) was proposed as a mechanism to address information gaps needed to improve management and conservation of North American sea ducks.
-When the North American Waterfowl Management Plan (NAWMP) Plan Committee endorsed the SDJV in 1998, even basic biological information was lacking for most sea duck species.
-The SDJV partnership set out to address key questions such as the scale at which sea ducks should be considered for management, what the key limiting factors were, what habitats were most important for sea ducks, and whether current harvest was sustainable.
-Although much has been learned, many knowledge gaps remain including the status of some populations and the relative importance of potential limiting factors.
+When the North American Waterfowl Management Plan (NAWMP) Plan Committee endorsed the SDJV in 1999, even basic biological information was lacking for most sea duck species.
+The SDJV partnership set out to improve our understanding of sea duck ecology and conservation by identifying the scale at which sea ducks should be considered for management, assessing distribution and abundance during different life-cycle periods, identifying population limiting factors, characterizing important habitats, and determining sustainability of harvest.

 Sustainable populations of North American sea ducks are maintained throughout their ranges.

 The SDJV promotes the conservation of all North American sea ducks through partnerships by providing greater knowledge and understanding for effective population and habitat conservation and management.

 The SDJV works with partners to generate and disseminate knowledge that informs management decisions, habitat protection initiatives, and sea duck conservation in North America.

 The SDJV increases awareness of sea ducks and encourages engagement of management and scientific communities, industry, and the public in sea duck conservation through effective communications and outreach.

 Sea Duck Joint Venture Management Board, Continental Technical Team, and Coordinators [160 KB PDF]